-For me a major WordPress Blog annoyance is the WordPress Revisions feature.
+For me, a major WordPress Blog annoyance is the WordPress Revisions feature.
 It essentially saves a copy of your post or page every time you update it.
 If you share my frustration, here’s how to stop or limit WordPress Revisions and clean current revisions from your database.

 Remember kids: Backup before you try this at home

 WordPress is an awesome blogging platform with many useful features, but WordPress Revisions is the one feature I have never said about “oh, wow, I wish I had the previous iteration of this article“.
-I back my database up regularly (and so should you), which gives me a backup of my article anyway, so for me it makes sense to disable WordPress Revisions all together.
+I back my database up regularly (and so should you), which gives me a backup of my articles anyway, so for me it makes sense to disable WordPress Revisions all together.

 There are various plug-ins that can handle this for you, and I recommend that you use one of them if you’re not comfortable fiddling around in code.